bensutherland/ms_oyster_popgen/README.md

 `./../ms_oyster_popgen/01_scripts/determine_number_unique_scaff_mapped.sh`
 This produces a graph as well as some summary statistics.

+### Remove problematic individuals
+This individual was found to have very low mapping relative to read counts, so remove it:
+`mv 04-all_samples/PIP_631.* 04-all_samples/removed_samples/`

 ### Remove individuals with too few reads
 Note: first requires that the following script was run in prev. step:
 `./../ms_oyster_popgen/01_scripts/assess_results.sh`